CertainPerformance/Stack-Exchange-Userscripts/Dev-Tips.md

 (3) Run `npm run watch`.
 After you make a change, if the build succeeds, refreshing a page the script runs on should result in the updated script running, no copy-pasting required

+Warning: Using `@require file://` can [break instant script injection](https://github.com/Tampermonkey/tampermonkey/issues/721) for *any* other userscript running on the same page.

 ## Reading Stack Exchange's Javascript

 To read and debug Stack Exchange's JS, first identify the location of the code you want to trace on the site.
 For example, in Chrome, after clicking on an element, go to the Event Listeners tab and [click](https://raw.githubusercontent.com/CertainPerformance/Stack-Exchange-Userscripts/master/images/Trace-SE-JS-Listeners.png) on a listener link to view the [location in the minified code](https://raw.githubusercontent.com/CertainPerformance/Stack-Exchange-Userscripts/master/images/Trace-SE-JS-Minified.png) where the listener was attached.
 To view the unminified code, go to `dev.stackoverflow.com/content//${pathname}`, where `${pathname}` is the same pathname as the one for the minified script.
 For example, if the script on the page is